 Uncommon for Edgar Froese's solo releases, a handful of guest musicians (all well-known as guests from Tangerine Dream albums or live appearances) is listed in the booklet, but without mentioning on which tracks they do appear, so it may be that they already contributed to older tracks released on former albums without being mentioned there.
 The album was compiled by Bianca Froese-Acquaye.

-The order number is neither printed on the package nor the CD, but the number given below is the order number the Eastgate Music Shop lists this release.
-The number given in brackets is the order number the Eastgate Music Shop lists this release.
 At least one mispressed copy of this album has appeared, the first CD being a printed plastic disc only, missing the CD layer.

 In January 2007 this release became available as MP3 download at the Tangerine Dream Download Shop.